tinyos/tinyos-main/apps/tests/tkn154/beacon-enabled/TestStartSync/README.txt

 Criteria for a successful test:

-After a few seconds all nodes should have (only) their second LED turned on.
+After a few seconds all nodes should have the LED1 turned on and LED2 toggling in unison every second.

 Tools: NONE